a406010503/Miui_Camera/Leica_en.md

 ---

 ### Leica Camera License
-- The v4.3.004870.0 version of the Leica camera of this project is based on the camera modification of [Vegeca Mobi Team](http://sevtinge.wecrane.club/micamera_44071202.html)
-- The original author of this version APK Mod: [@Sevtinge](https://github.com/Sevtinge), has been authorized, and has been approved by [Holy Bear(a406010503)](https://github.com/a406010503) twice Modification, reproduction, modification, secondary creation, etc. are strictly prohibited without permission.
+- Certificate of authorization is issued by [@Sevtinge](https://github.com/Sevtinge), licensed to [Holy Bear (a406010503)](https://github.com/a406010503) and modified twice, unauthorized reproduction, modification, third creation, etc. is strictly prohibited.
 - Certificate number: 2720-1972-8799-1540
-- This license is only applicable to v4.3.004870.0 version
+- This license is valid only for v4.3.004870.0 version